txinto/ARCGenIII/README.md

-# pyPORIS_user
+# ARCGenIII

-An example of how to use pyPORIS to model your own instruments
+The ARCGenIII model

 Execute: